ryanxu-1021/EC601project2-google-nlp/README.md

 <img src="1601261453(6).png">

-It can recognize the name for example, Lebron James and Erik Spoelstra and also give the link of wikipedia.
+It can recognize the names.
+The system recogenizes Lebron James and Erik Spoelstra.
+They are also given the link of wikipedia.
 And it can also recognize the team such as LAKERS, but HEAT can not be recognized.
 I think it's because there are many different other meanings of heat.
 And the system may be not good enough to analyze its actual meaning.
 As for the sentiment, the Google nlp thinks it's a kind of negitive sentence.